 One Final Tip

 When the hiring and onboarding process is complete, make sure your new hires are equipped with qualified leads to keep their pipelines full.
 If you don’t currently have those leads, contact us.
 People who come to our website are already looking for insurance products; we then provide that lead information to agents like you, in real time.
-It works for thousands of agents (including top agents like Perry Olson), and it could be what helps your agency reach that next level of success.
+It works for thousands of agents (including some of the country's top agents), and it could be what helps your agency reach that next level of success.
 You can schedule a call to talk with us about our process here.